The 20 Best Spinal Muscular Atrophy Type 3 Doctors Near Me in Maryland, US

 English

-Diana Escolar is a Neuromusculoskeletal Medicine provider in Baltimore, Maryland.
+Diana Escolar is a Neuromusculoskeletal Medicine provider practicing medicine in Baltimore, Maryland.
 Dr. Escolar is rated as an Experienced provider by MediFind in the treatment of Spinal Muscular Atrophy Type 3.
-Her top areas of expertise are Becker Muscular Dystrophy, Duchenne Muscular Dystrophy, Primary Lateral Sclerosis, and Spinal Muscular Atrophy Type 2.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Becker Muscular Dystrophy, Duchenne Muscular Dystrophy, Primary Lateral Sclerosis, and Spinal Muscular Atrophy Type 3.

 When should I see a Spinal Muscular Atrophy Type 3 doctor in Maryland, US?